trang1618/treeheatr-manuscript/manuscript.md

 This dataset of 768 female patients at least 21 years old of Pima Indian heritage near Phoenix, Arizona was downloaded from [Kaggle](https://www.kaggle.com/uciml/pima-indians-diabetes-database) and has eight features: age, number of pregnancies, plasma glucose concentration, diastolic blood pressure, skin fold thickness, 2-hour serum insulin, body mass index (BMI) and diabetes pedigree function.
 Detailed descriptions of these variables and data source can be found on the Kaggle page.

-The following lines of code computes and visualizes the conditional decision tree along with the heatmap containing features that are important for building this model (Fig. @fig:example):
+The following lines of code computes and visualizes the conditional decision tree along with the heatmap containing features that are important for constructing this model (Fig. @fig:example):

 ```r
 heat_tree(